platform-experience/serviceportal-widget-library/pe-itbm-interaction-note/Readme.md

-# Synopsis: ITBM Experience - Interaction Note (IU)
+# Synopsis: ITBM Experience - Interaction Note Form (INF)

 The widget provides and interactive form for capturing notes or reminder for posting back to an instance table/list.